 As I noted in my previous post, Branding Your Business Part 1, branding is all about how your customers perceive your business.
-Your brand is the promise that you make to your customers and as you develop it, it’s important to keep your ideal customer in mind.
+Your brand is the promise that you make to your customers.
+As you develop it, it’s important to keep your ideal customer in mind.

-With any branding campaign, the goal is to spark an emotional connection between your customer and your business.
+When branding your business, the goal is to spark an emotional connection between your customer and your business.
 If you accomplish this, you create a loyal following of people that are happy to do business with you.

 Most customers are loyal to products they like or services that offer value to them.
 It’s common for a customer to be attached to a brand and not even consider buying from another.
 If you ask people who drink Coke if they like Pepsi, nine out of ten will say no.

 Along with knowing who your ideal customer is it’s also a good idea to find out what they think of your business.

 – Do they know you exist?

 – Do they have a clear understanding of what you offer?